One thing people laugh about regarding us is "snake handling". Please be assured, I've never handled a snake in church, or otherwise.

 That even thought it's not perfect, it's the set up we have now.

-That it is endorsed by God, or even planned by Him.
+That the world's current adoption system is endorsed by God, or even planned by Him.

 You're hurting a lot of people by this twisted interpretation of adoption.